maruyu998/atc/README.md

 ### run
 `atc eval` command waits for whole execution, so if there is infinite loop, `atc eval` command doesn't end and output nothing.

-`atc run` command is just run the command and output result into stdout directory.
+`atc run` command is just run the command and output result into stdout directly.

 ```
 > atc run B